salbalkus/CausalTables.jl/paper/paper.md

 :::
 ::::

-`CausalTables.jl` also provides high-level functions to easily approximate ground truth values of common causal estimands, such as:
+`CausalTables.jl` also provides high-level functions to approximate the ground truth of common causal estimands, such as:

 -   Average treatment effects (`ate`) including among the treatment (`att`) and untreated (`atu`)